wjc666666/Mobile-Accounting-App-Design/README.md

 2. Automatically categorize imported transactions
 3. Track spending across different payment platforms
 4. Maintain a unified view of finances across multiple payment methods

+## AI Financial Advisor

+The app includes an AI-powered financial analysis feature that provides personalized financial advice:

+### Features

+- **Financial Data Analysis**: AI analyzes your income, expenses, and saving patterns
+- **Personalized Recommendations**: Get tailored advice based on your financial situation
+- **Interactive Q&A**: Ask specific questions about your finances
+- **Suggested Questions**: Pre-defined questions to help you get started
+- **Intelligent Insights**: Identify spending patterns and potential savings opportunities

+### Implementation

+- Secure API integration with OpenAI for financial analysis
+- Environment variables used for API key management (.env)
+- Fallback to mock responses when API is unavailable
+- Dark mode compatibility for comfortable viewing in any lighting

+## Dark Mode

+The app includes a comprehensive theme system that supports both light and dark modes:

+### Features

+- **Theme Toggle**: Switch between light and dark themes in the Settings screen
+- **System Integration**: Option to follow the system theme settings
+- **Persistent Preference**: User theme preference is saved and persists across app restarts
+- **Consistent Experience**: All screens and components maintain consistent styling in both modes
+- **Enhanced Readability**: Optimized contrast and color palette for different lighting conditions

+### Implementation

+- Context API for managing theme state across the application
+- Styled components with theme-aware properties
+- Automatic theme switching based on device preferences
+- Custom navigation themes for consistent navigation experience

 ## API Documentation